 The trouble with dreams is that they often don’t turn into reality.
 Not so for winemaker Dermot Sugrue.
 His 2009 sparkling English wine, named The Trouble With Dreams, not only turned into reality, but went on to best several prominent French Champagne houses at Decanter’s World Wine Awards 2025.

 Sugrue South Downs (pronounced ‘sue-grew’) won ‘Best in Show’ with the wine, making it the first time a sparkling wine in magnum has been crowned as one of the top 50 wines in the world and a feat never achieved by a Champagne.
 Hugh Bonneville is a fan.
 ‘He had been buying our wines for a very long time and was one of our best customers, but he was buying wine under a pseudonym,’ Callum Edge, the marketing director at Sugrue South Downs tells me, refusing, despite my many pleas, to disclose the Paddington actor’s vino alias.
-‘Only when Dermot’s friend, the hotelier Robin Hudson behind The Pig group and Limewood hotel, did he reveal that he was one of our great customers.’
+‘Only when the hotelier Robin Hudson [behind The Pig group and Limewood hotel] invested, did we find out that Hugh was one of our long-term customers.’
 The acclaimed wine writer Hugh Johnson is also an investor.

 Dermot Sugrue with his wife Ana, who also works with him at Sugrue South Downs.